Introduction

 Save the file and exit.

-file which you can use to govern your web application’s routing rules.
+You now have an operational .htaccess file which you can use to govern your web application’s routing rules.
 In the next step, we will create sample website files that we’ll use to demonstrate rewrite rules.

 Step 3 — Configuring URL Rewrites

-Begin by creating a file named about.html
+Begin by creating a file named about.html in the web root.

 - sudo nano /var/www/html/about.html